FOI-Bioinformatics/preprimer/README.md

 # PrePrimeR
 Prepare primers from different formats, i.e. schemes for tiled sequencing from varvamp to artic format.
-The script also aligns primers with mepcr or exonerate.
+The script also aligns primers with exonerate and generates amplicons with mepcr.